From the editor:

 She stood straight up, raised her weapon, and aimed it square at Tarkan's position.
 Tarkan took the bait and fired a volley in her direction, missing her by an inch.

-The Custodian's clean shot burnt a hole right in the middle of Tarkan's forehead.
+The Custodian's clean shot burned a hole right in the middle of Tarkan's forehead.

 That one's gonna be hard to explain, subvocalized Stonarch.